SumoLogic/sumologic-kubernetes-collection/fluent-plugin-carbon-v2/README.md

 ### inclusions (hash) (optional)

-White list of the records with regular expression matching on the field(s).
+Whitelist of the records with regular expression matching on the field(s).
 For __all__ (`key`, `value`) pairs in the hash, only following records will be included in the output:

 - the value of field named with `key` matches the `value` (as regular expression).